rqlite/rqlite.io/content/en/docs/Guides/Performance/_index.md

 - Disk performance
 - Network latency

-Depending on your machine (particularly its IO performance) and network, individual INSERT performance could be anything from 10 operations per second to more than 200 operations per second.
+Depending on your machine (particularly its disk IO performance) and network, write throughput could be anything from 10 requests per second to hundreds of request per second.

 ### Disk
 Disk performance is the single biggest determinant of rqlite performance _on a low-latency network_.
 This is because every change to the system must go through the Raft subsystem, and the Raft subsystem calls `fsync()` after every write to its log.
 Raft does this to ensure that the change is safely persisted in permanent storage before writing those changes to the SQLite database.